Conference 2022 speakers

 David joined Governors for Schools as Head of Trustee Recruitment in June 2022, having previously worked for more than five years on trustee recruitment in the education sector.
 David previously worked as a Marketing Manager for British Cycling, where he was responsible for the delivery of Sky Ride, Britain’s largest initiative to get people into recreational cycling.

-Join David on 27th September at 1:00pm for the session 'Trustee recruitment with Governors for Schools'.
+David presented on 27th September at 1:00pm for the session 'Trustee recruitment with Governors for Schools'.

 Member of IGovS - Independent Governor Support